 Oregon Rent Increase Laws

-Yes, Oregon has rent control laws limiting the amount that landlords may ask for rent.
-Furthermore, state law prohibits local governments from establishing their own rent control laws.
+Oregon does have rent control laws limiting the amount that landlords request for rent.
+Furthermore, state law prohibits local governments from establishing additional rent control laws.

 When Can a Landlord Raise Rent in Oregon?